Saeed Ajmal: International career

 Shortly after this the Pakistan team began a tour of England where they would face Australia in two Tests in July, and subsequently play England in four Tests and five ODIs.
 Danish Kaneria was preferred to Ajmal in the first match against Australia, but after Pakistan lost the selectors considered dropping the leg-spinner and choosing Ajmal.
 In the event, Ajmal was not selected until the second Test against England, when Kaneria was dropped because he had been ineffective.
 Though Pakistan lost the match by nine wickets, Ajmal took his first five-wicket haul in Tests.
 In Pakistan's second innings, with his team looking to set a target for England to chase, Ajmal scored 50 from 79 balls, his first half-century in Tests, before he was dismissed by fellow off spinner Graeme Swann.

 During the series against England, Pakistan became engulfed in a spot fixing scandal after the fourth test.
 In a later secret interview it was unveiled by alleged fixer Mazhar Majeed that Ajmal, Abdul Razzaq, Younis Khan and Shahid Afridi were too difficult to bribe.
 He stated that Ajmal was too religious to get involved into fixing.

 After the controversy and upheaval of 2010, 2011 saw Pakistan become a more consistent team.
 The year began with the World Cup held between February and April.
 Pakistan progressed to the semi-final, where they were defeated by India; playing in three of the team's matches, Ajmal took five wickets at an average of 18.60.
 After the World Cup, Pakistan played ten Tests, winning six and losing a single match; this saw the team win series against Bangladesh, New Zealand, Sri Lanka and Zimbabwe and draw with the West Indies.
 Ajmal finished the year with 50 wickets from 8 Tests, more than any other bowler (second on the list was India's Ishant Sharma with 43).
 Pakistan were also largely successful in ODIs, winning 24 out of 32.
 After Pakistan beat Sri Lanka 4–1 in November 2011, Ajmal climbed to the number one spot in the ICC's ODI rankings.
 He finished the year by taking nine wickets over two Tests in Pakistan's tour of Bangladesh.

 Pakistan started 2012 with a three Test series against England in the United Arab Emirates.
 Ajmal was named the man of the match for the first Test in Dubai, with match figures of 10 wickets for 97 runs and a career best 7/55 in England's first innings.
 In the second fixture he dismissed Matt Prior to become the fastest Pakistani bowler to reach 100 wickets in Tests, taking 19 matches to accomplish the feat.
 The series concluded with Pakistan completing a 3–0 whitewash over England, and Ajmal was named man of the series after claiming 24 wickets at an average of 14.70.

-In July 2014, he played for the MCC side in the Bicentenary Celebration match at Lord's.
+In July 2014, he played for the MCC team in the Bicentenary Celebration match at Lord's.

 On 13 November 2017, he announced his retirement from all forms of cricket.